Best & Worst Honda Pilot Years

 The Neutral Years: 2012, 2013, 2014

 The 2012, 2013, and 2014 models played it safe in the central lane.
 They didn’t break new ground, but they didn’t break down either.
-These Pilots kept delivering the dependable performance, comfort, and reliability that made the 2009 model a hit.
+These Pilots kept delivering the trustworthy performance, comfort, and reliability that made the 2009 model a success.

 The Worst Years: 2010, 2011

-Now, for the years that hit some obstacles in the road.
-The 2010 and 2011 models are the ones to watch out for in this generation.
+Now, for the years that hit some impediments in the road.
+The 2010 and 2011 models are the ones to be wary of in this generation.

-2010 had some trouble under the hood, with engine issues popping up alongside airbag concerns.
+2010 had some trouble under the hood, with engine problems popping up alongside airbag worries.
 Not exactly what you want to hear about your family SUV.

 2011 had it even tougher.
 Problems cropped up all over – airbags, engine, suspension, steering – you name it.
 These issues took a toll on consumer satisfaction and put a dent in these models’ reputation.